 By 1976, Alice Guy Blache’s memoirs were published in French, with a filmography by Francis Lacassin.
 The Memoirs of Alice Guy Blache translated by Roberta and Simone Blaché and edited by Anthony Slide was published in 1986.
 Publication of Victor Bachy’s Alice Guy-Blaché: La Première femme cinéaste du monde in 1994 and Alice Guy-Blaché: Lost Visionary of the Cinema by Alison McMahon in 2002.

-In 2011, Director’s Guild of America bestowed a Special Directorial Award for Lifetime Achievement upon this pioneer filmmaker, Alice Guy Blaché, in recognition of her groundbreaking career as the first female filmmaker and the first filmmaker to develop narrative filmmaking.
-On July 1, 2012, due to efforts by members of the Fort Lee Film Commission, supporters and friends, a new marker at Maryrest Cemetery reads: Alice Guy Blache – First Woman Motion Picture Director; First Woman Studio Head; President of the Solax Company, Fort Lee, New Jersey.
+In 2011, the Director’s Guild of America bestowed a Special Directorial Award for Lifetime Achievement upon this pioneering filmmaker, Alice Guy Blaché, in recognition of her groundbreaking career as the first female filmmaker and the first filmmaker to develop narrative filmmaking.
+On July 1, 2012, due to efforts by members of the Fort Lee Film Commission, supporters, and friends, a new marker at Maryrest Cemetery reads Alice Guy Blache – First Woman Motion Picture Director; First Woman Studio Head; President of the Solax Company, Fort Lee, New Jersey.